Pillar

 • Disclosure and placement rules stay product-defined

-Why wavebird groups these formats together
+Why does wavebird group these formats together?

 A search engine or LLM does not need five near-duplicate route intents to understand this product.
 The core business story is simpler: wavebird monetizes free-tier GenAI with a controlled sponsorship layer.